 See also my ICC Instructional Videos (full videos available for ICC members; others get a preview) and a fantastic forum/writeup on a typical lesson.

-Novice Nooks about my teaching and suggested reading (along with the 1st chapter of Chess for Zebras) before your first lesson.
+Novice Nooks and other articles about my teaching and suggested reading (along with the 1st chapter of Chess for Zebras, if you have it) before your first lesson.
 You don't have to read them all before the first lesson, so I've put an asterisk next to the most helpful ones.

 Finding A Good Instructor

-The Four Homeworks* (please read Annotated Game Collections vs. Instructive Anthologies about what type of game books to read first)
+The Four Homeworks* (later, please read Annotated Game Collections vs. Instructive Anthologies about what type of game books to read first)